 What helped you most in your recovery?
 What has helped me most in my Recovery is seeing clearly that it is a lifelong Journey and lifestyle.
 My Mentors and Peers (My Sober Community) have played a huge role in me staying focused and realizing that I’m not alone.
 Also, my new coping skills and tools that I have learned, have been key to me maturing in my Sobriety!
 Just know that everyone has a story that needs to be told/heard to continue to heal.

 What message do you have for someone who is struggling?
-To someone who is struggling in Recovery, my message would be that you are stronger than your temptation, just try get through the day because you are capable of achieving anything.
-I would advise them to continue to go to meetings that they’re comfortable with, and to reach out to someone else in the Community if they’re at their wits end, because we’re all in this together and you’re worth it!!!
+To anyone who is struggling in Recovery, my message would be that you are stronger than your temptation, just try get through the day because you are capable of achieving anything.
+I would advise them to go to meetings that they’re comfortable with, and to reach out to someone else in the Community if they’re at their wits end, because we’re all in this together and you’re worth it!!!

 What does recovery mean to you?
 Recovery is everything to me, because in alcoholism I lost friends, a girlfriend, and did a lot of questionable things that possibly could have got me killed.
 I get to enjoy life now without always passing out, getting sick, or even getting stranded places.